Jsparrow/dashboard/docs/README.md

 with [String.join](https://docs.oracle.com/javase/8/docs/api/java/lang/String.html#join-java.lang.CharSequence-java.lang.Iterable-)
 in cases where a collection of Strings is converted into a stream for the sole purpose of concatenating its values.
-* [Remove Redundant Type Casts](https://jsparrow.github.io/rules/remove-redundant-type-cast.html): Finds and removes casting expressions whose target types matches exactly the type of the original expression.
+* [Remove Redundant Type Casts](https://jsparrow.github.io/rules/remove-redundant-type-cast.html): Finds and removes casting expressions where the target type and the type of the original expression are identical.
 * [Remove Collection::addAll](https://jsparrow.github.io/rules/remove-collection-add-all.html): Moves the parameters
 used in [Collection::addAll](https://docs.oracle.com/javase/8/docs/api/java/util/Collection.html#addAll-java.util.Collection-)
 to the constructor which is used for initializing the collection.